7 Essential Questions to Ask Your Senior Living Advisor

-We speak with a lot of families who say they’re not sure how to start and what questions to ask, or contrarily, have so many questions that they’re overwhelmed.
-We compiled the top questions families should consider asking a Senior Living Advisor to help them make a well informed decision.
+Our Senior Living Advisors speak with a lot of families who say they’re not sure how to start their senior living search and what questions to ask, or contrarily, have so many questions that they’re overwhelmed.

-5. Are there less expensive housing options just outside my main zip code?
+1. Are there cost-effective housing options just outside my zip code?

-Certainly tell your Advisor your location preference(s) but keep in mind you may be able to find more cost-effective options by slightly expanding your search area.
+Certainly, tell your Advisor your location preference(s), but keep in mind that you may be able to find more cost-effective options by slightly expanding your search area.

-6. Can I find a community that allows us to tie in volunteer services like Meals On Wheels?
+2. Can I find a senior living community that allows us to tie in volunteer services like Meals On Wheels?

 Most senior living communities have relationships with local community services and volunteer organizations.
 If you are currently using a service that you’d like to continue with, or you feel you may have a need in the future, let your Advisor know.

-Although identifying senior care and housing options for your loved one is the primary focus at hand, remember that eventually you will likely be faced with physically moving them and any desired belongings.
-For some, this may involve the sale and packing up of the family home, which can be another overwhelming task.
+Although identifying senior care and housing options for your parent or senior loved one is the primary focus at hand, remember that eventually you will likely be faced with physically moving them and any desired belongings.
+For some, this may involve the sale and pack up of the family home, which can be another overwhelming task.
 As needed, your Advisor can help connect you with local resources to help, including moving companies and related services.
 Just let them know what you may need.